pytorch/pytorch/docs/caffe2/README.md

 git remote set-url origin git@github.com:caffe2/caffe2.git
 ```

-Doxygen will tend to change and remove a lot of file and a simple copy can leave files behind that shouldn't be there anymore, so it is advised to delete the old doxygen-c and doxygen-python folders first.
+Doxygen will tend to change and remove a lot of files and a simple copy can leave files behind that shouldn't be there anymore, so it is advised to delete the old doxygen-c and doxygen-python folders first.
 Copy the new files to the root folder of the gh-pages branch, making sure before you commit, you `git add` the deleted files, the new files, and the modified files.
 Then `git push` will push these changes without the need for a PR.

 ### Maintaining the Doxygen Configs

 Each of the config files is customized differently and these changes are mentioned further below.
 A more common update though is the `EXCLUDE` config which is used to exclude whole directories and individual files.
 As new folders and special files are added it may make sense to update this so Python's API isn't including a bunch of new C++ info.
 You also end up with some third party files that you probably don't want to include in the docs.
-`FILE_PATTERNS` is supposed to prevent the Python & C++ docs from getting mixed up, but a combination of `FILE_PATTERNS` and `EXCLUDE` seems have worked best.
+`FILE_PATTERNS` is supposed to prevent the Python & C++ docs from getting mixed up, but a combination of `FILE_PATTERNS` and `EXCLUDE` seems to have worked best.

 Settings that were customized: